Opportunity products are the physical items and services you sell on an opportunity in Salesforce.

 How to extend this Product Benefit

 The GSP Product Selection Wizard makes it even easier to add products to opportunities.
-This means average deal size is increased, sales person productivity is improved and user adoption is raised.
+As a result, average deal size increases, salesperson productivity is improved, and user adoption improves.

 Recommended blog post

 Bring Your Opportunities To Life With Products

 Product Benefit #2 – Improve Opportunity Accuracy

 Opportunity amounts and values must be accurate for you to get robust pipeline visibility and reliable sales forecasts.

 In other words, if the opportunity value is guesswork, then so is your revenue forecast.